Let’s get into this chicken pot pie soup.

 - 1 ct. bouillon cube

-- Heat a large pot on medium heat and add olive oil.
+- Heat a large pot on medium heat and add the vegetable oil.

-- Add frozen veggies and red potatoes to the pot and sauté for about 6 minutes.
-Season with adobo seasoning, garlic powder, onion powder, black pepper, and a bit of basil.
+- Add red potatoes to the pot and season with adobo seasoning, garlic powder, onion powder, black pepper, and a bit of basil.
+Pour in the frozen veggies and sauté for about 10 minutes.

 - Add your seasoned shredded chicken and pour in the can of coconut milk.
-Fill the empty cup with water, and pour that in.
+Fill the empty can with water, and pour that in.
 Add your bouillon cube and stir until fully incorporated.

 - Serve on its own or with a biscuit to imitate the pot pie experience.
 Enjoy!